gkhimesboor/HimesBoor_etal_2022_MEE/README.md

 Converse, J.R.
 McClung, A.D.
 Stephens.
 Estimating a reproductive rate when offspring ages are uncertain: A novel multievent mark-recapture model applied to an endangered beluga whale population.
-Submitted to Methods in Ecology and Evolution
+Submitted to Methods in Ecology and Evolution (Nov 2021).

 ------------------------------------------------------------------------